Liver Cancer (Secondary)

 Staging and prognosis for secondary liver cancer

-For more details, see information on the primary cancer.
+For more information about staging, see our information on the primary cancer.

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis with your doctor, but it is not possible for anyone to predict the exact course of the disease.

-Although most cases of secondary cancer in the liver can’t be cured, surgery and other treatments can keep many cancers under control for months or even many years.
-Whatever the prognosis, palliative treatment can relieve symptoms, such as pain, to improve quality of life.
-It can be used at any stage of advanced cancer.
+Although most cases of secondary liver cancer can’t be cured, surgery and other treatments can keep many cancers and symptoms under control for months or even many years.

 This information is reviewed by